Get insider access

 VESA 100x100

-The Dell AW2523HF has impressive ergonomics as you can easily adjust it, and it swivels at the bottom of the stand.
+The ergonomics are excellent.
+You can easily adjust it, and it swivels at the bottom of the stand.
 The back of the monitor features plastic with a metallic chrome finish and a cylindrical stand without any RGB lighting.
 There's cable management through the stand to help keep your setup clean.

 Design